boonepeter/boonepeter.github.io/content/posts/2020-11-10-spotify-codes.md

 I was hoping to be able to implement my own Spotify Code to URI tool, but I wasn't quite able to.
 I don't know exactly what forward error correction Spotify uses.
 I also don't know for sure if they are using CRC8.
 There is also another step that I didn't mention where they shuffle the bars around, and I don't know how they do that.
 I haven't quite given up, though.
 I plan to spend some more time studying a lot of sequences to see if I can figure out the error detection.
 I need to generate a bunch of corresponding URI, media reference, and Spotify code triplets.

 I didn't expect to learn quite this much when I started exploring Spotify codes, but that is the cool part about scratching the "curiosity itch"!

+## Update

+Part 2 is out now!
+You can read it [here](https://boonepeter.github.io/posts/spotify-codes-part-2/).
+In this post I present exactly how Spotify Codes are encoded.